 - Every year, about 8,000 people die waiting for an organ.

-- Organs and tissues are not matched with recipients according to race or ethnicity.
+- Organs and tissue are not matched with recipients according to race or ethnicity.
 People of different races frequently match each other.

 - The number of Hispanic transplant recipients has more than doubled in the past 20 years, from 1,535 in 1993 to 4,133 in 2013.